AECgeeks/voxel-proposal/voxel-proposal.md

 > volumetric geological and geotechnical model, usually an interpretation but sometimes created direct from ground penetrating measurement

 A placement is required to spatially position and orient the field of values.
+Either a geometric form can be used to spatially bound the values, or only the placement is used in which case `VoxelSizeX`/Y/Z are appended to the property set.

 ### "Pset_DensityMatrix"